rveciana/BasemapTutorial/docs/plotting_data.rst

 * gridsize sets the number of bins (hexagons) in the x direction.
 By default is 100
 * C argument is also a numpy array with the values at each point.
 Those values are processed by default with numpy.mean function at each bin (hexagon)
 * reduce_C_function is the function applied to the elements in each bin (hexagon).
 By default, is numpy.mean
-* bins argument can change the behaviour of the counting function.
+* bins argument can change the behavior of the counting function.
 	* By default is None, which means that the number of occurrences are plotted.
 	* 'log' makes the logarithm of the number of occurrences is plotted
 	* An integer value divides the number of occurrences by this number (useful for percentages if the number is the total of points)